adonisjs/legacy-docs/3.0/relationships.md

 ```

-### belongsToMany
+## BelongsToMany Relationship

-There are situations where each side of the relationship can have many rows inside the database.
+There are situations where each side of the relationship can have many related rows inside the database.
 Let's see some examples

 | Model | Relation | Related Model |
 | ------- | --------| ------- |